CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 # CollectionBuilder-GH Walkthrough

-This walkthrough provides steps for creating an example digital collection using demo metadata from the University of Idaho's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/), the **CollectionBuilder-GH Template**, and **GitHub Pages**.
+This walkthrough provides steps for creating an example digital collection using demo metadata from the University of Idaho's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/){:target="_blank" rel="noopener"}, the **CollectionBuilder-GH Template**, and **GitHub Pages**.

 {:.alert .alert-yellow}
 **Note:** You will not need to install any software on your computer for this walkthrough, but you will need to create a free GitHub account.

 ## 1. Create a GitHub account.

-- If you don't have an account, visit [GitHub](https://www.github.com) and click the **Sign up** button.
+- If you don't have an account, visit [GitHub](https://www.github.com){:target="_blank" rel="noopener"} and click the **Sign up** button.
 You do not need a paid account for using CollectionBuilder.
 After signing up, check your email to verify your account.

 ## 2. Create a new repository.

-- Log in to your GitHub account and visit the [**collectionbuilder-gh repository page**](https://github.com/CollectionBuilder/collectionbuilder-gh).
+- Log in to your GitHub account and visit the [**collectionbuilder-gh repository page**](https://github.com/CollectionBuilder/collectionbuilder-gh){:target="_blank" rel="noopener"}.

 - Click the green **Use this template** button and then the **Create a new repository** dropdown option.